Understanding Lead Hardness and Its Impact on Lead Testing and Water Quality

 The role of lead hardness in water quality

-Another way in which lead hardness can impact water quality is through its potential to contribute to the corrosion of pipes and other infrastructure.
-Lead pipes and other lead-based materials that are more resistant to corrosion may also be more resistant to other types of contaminants, such as bacteria and viruses [3].
-As a result, the presence of hard lead in the water may indicate the presence of these other contaminants, which can have serious health consequences if ingested or inhaled [4].
-In addition, the corrosion of pipes and other infrastructure can lead to leaks and other problems, which can affect the overall quality of the water supply.
+A second way lead hardness affects water quality is that it can lead to corrosion of pipes and other infrastructure.
+Lead pipes and other lead materials that are resistant to corrosion could also be more resistant to other types of contaminants like bacteria and viruses [3].
+This means that if there is hard lead in the water, this could indicate the presence of these other pollutants that are harmful to health when consumed or inhaled [4].
+Moreover, the corrosion of pipes and other infrastructure causes leaks and other issues, can make the overall quality of the water supply.

 [1] Environmental Science & Technology.
 (2019).
 Lead Pipe Corrosion and Its Impact on Drinking Water Quality.